 Seven Centuries of Reading The Dark Wood

-De Sanctis and the Nineteenth Century
+De Sanctis and the Wood as Historical Crisis

 The Two Main Positions on The Dark Wood